Clan Grierson: 17th and 18th centuries

-Sir William Grierson, 9th Feudal Lord of Lag was knighted by James VI in 1608.
-His son was Chief Sir Robert Grierson (b.
-1598) who was succeeded by his cousin, another Robert Grierson.
-This Robert Grierson (b.
-1657) was created the first Baronet of Lag.
-This same Robert Grierson for a time made the name of Grierson synonymous with terror and death throughout the south and west of Scotland, with his persecution of the Covenanters during the reign of James VII of Scotland.
+William Grierson of Lag was knighted by James VI in 1608.
+His son was Sir Robert Grierson who was succeeded by his cousin, another Robert Grierson.
+This Robert Grierson became the first Baronet of Lag.
+This Robert Grierson for a time made the name of Grierson synonymous with terror and death throughout the south and west of Scotland, with his persecution of the Covenanters during the reign of James VII of Scotland.
 He was created a Baronet of Nova Scotia in March 1685.
 In that same year he surprised an illegal Covenanter service at Kirkconnel and in the ensuing struggle most of the worshipers were killed and Grierson of Lag refused to give them a decent burial which earned him his feared reputation.
 Amongst the Covenanter martys was John Bell of Whiteside.
 Bell's stepfather was the Viscount Kenmure who was with John Graham of Claverhouse when they encountered Sir Robert Grierson and a quarrel broke out.
 Kenmure drew his sword but Claverhouse dissuaded him from fighting a duel.

 Kenmore made an alliance with the Douglas Duke of Queensberry by marrying the Duke's sister, Lady Henrietta Douglas and not surprisingly the Griersons did not support the Glorious Revolution, considering William of Orange and his wife Mary to be usurpers.
 In 1689 Sir Robert Grierson was arrested and held in prison until a substantial cash surety was paid.
 He was later imprisoned on two more occasions, including for being accused of counterfeiting money but was cleared of all the allegations.
-He died on 29 December 1733 at Rockhall Tower, but secured immortality in Sir Walter Scott's novel Redgauntlet.
-He was succeeded by his son, Sir William Grierson, 2nd Baronet who died in 1760 with no legitimate heir, and was in turn succeeded by his younger brother, James' son, Sir Robert Grierson who died in 1765 and who in return was succeeded by his uncle, the youngest son of the 1st Baronet, Sir Gilbert Grierson.
-His son was another Sir Robert Grierson, 5th Baronet of Lag, born 1738, died 1839 who was a close friend of Sir Walter Scott.
+He died in 1736 but secured immortality in Sir Walter Scott's novel Redgauntlet.
+He was succeeded by his son, Sir William Grierson, 2nd Baronet who died just four years later and was in turn succeeded by his brother, Sir Gilbert Grierson.
+His son was William Grierson who was a close friend of Sir Walter Scott.